Broken Heart Syndrome

 What causes broken heart syndrome?

-Researchers don’t fully understand the exact cause of broken heart syndrome.
-However, they believe a stressful event like a divorce, car accident or job loss can cause it.
-When you react to physical or emotional stress, your body releases stress hormones in your blood like adrenaline, noradrenaline, epinephrine and norepinephrine.
+Researchers can’t pinpoint broken heart syndrome causes, but they believe a stressful event like a divorce, car accident or job loss can cause it.
+When you react to physical or emotional stress, your body releases stress hormones in your blood.
 Experts think that these hormones temporarily interfere with your heart’s function.

-A small percentage of people with broken heart syndrome (also known as takotsubo cardiomyopathy) can’t identify any stresses that may have triggered their episode.
+A small percentage of people with broken heart syndrome (takotsubo cardiomyopathy) can’t identify any stressors that may have triggered their episode.

 What kinds of emotional and physical stress can cause broken heart syndrome?